Efficient implementation of quantum signal processing via the adiabatic-impulse model: Execution time of the QSP algorithm

 \section{Execution time of the QSP algorithm}

 Figure~\ref{Fig_4_Double_trans_Result}(a) shows a comparison of the excitation probability after applying the BB1 sequence.
 The IBM-Q result is shown by orange dots.
-Qubit dynamics simulations performed with QuTiP \cite{qutip,Johansson2013,Lambert2024} (including relaxation and dephasing), for signals defined by AIM using both direct QSP analogy and double LZSM transitions are shown by the red curve.
+Qubit dynamics simulations were performed with QuTiP \cite{qutip,Johansson2013,Lambert2024}, including relaxation and dephasing with similar rates to IBM-Q, for signals defined by AIM using both direct QSP analogy and double LZSM transitions are shown by the red curve.
 All results show good agreement with the expected polynomial distribution shown by the blue curve.

-In Fig.~\ref{Fig_4_Double_trans_Result}(b) we compare the time needed to perform the BB1 sequence by different methods.
-Note that for the angle $\theta=0$ in the QSP algorithm, with direct QSP to AIM analogy, time tends to infinity, as discussed before.
+In Fig.~\ref{Fig_4_Double_trans_Result}(b), we compare the time needed to perform the BB1 sequence by different methods.
+Note that for the angle $\theta=0$ in the QSP technique, with direct QSP to AIM analogy, time diverges, as discussed before.
 This divergence arises due to the definition of the driving frequency in Eq.~\eqref{Driving_Frequency} and the probability of the LZSM transition Eq.~\eqref{mod_prob}, which yields $\omega=0$, so the period of the driving tends to infinity in this case.
 Note also that the BB1 execution time by the double LZSM transitions results in a stable operation time for all angles~$\theta$.

-We found that the IBM-Q, cloud based quantum computer, needed significantly more time to execute the BB1 sequence, especially for the non-optimized version, where the dependence on the number of gates appears.
-This is mainly due to the Rabi-like resonance pulse type of the driving used in current quantum computers, which loses fidelity significantly with faster gates.
-Despite the much faster gate execution time of the optimized algorithm with maximum optimization on an IBM-Q (where the sequence of all single-qubit gates is replaced by just one gate), the double LZSM transition is still several times faster.
-But the LZSM transitions require a small energy gap in the anti-crossing point and the distance between levels should grow fast with detuning $\varepsilon$.
+We found that the IBM-Q cloud-based quantum computer needed significantly more time to execute the BB1 sequence, especially for the non-optimized version, where the dependence on the number of gates appears.
+This is mainly due to the Rabi-like resonance pulse type of the driving used in current quantum processors, which loses fidelity significantly with faster gates.
+Despite the much faster gate execution time of the optimized algorithm with transpilation on an IBM-Q (the sequence of all single-qubit gates is replaced by one gate), the double LZSM transitions are still several times faster.
+But the LZSM transitions require a small energy gap in the anti-crossing point, and the distance between levels should grow fast with detuning $\varepsilon$.
 Therefore, the speed advantage of the LZSM-based gates may be constrained by hardware limitations in practical implementations.